Paicines Ranch Vineyard

 Paicines Ranch, located south of Hollister, has been operated since the mid-19th century and was purchased by Sallie Calhoun and Matt Christiano in 2001.
 It consists of 7,600 acres in total, which is divided between 570 acres of farmland and the rest grazing land.
 The grazing land is temporarily leased to Joe Morris of T&O Cattle Co./Morris Grassfed Beef, which markets grassfed beef directly to the public.
 Paicines Ranch is managed by Kelly Mulville, who is a Certified Educator with Holistic Management International (HMI), and also a UC Santa Cruz Farm and Garden graduate.

-To prepare the land the hillsides were disked lightly to smooth the surface before applying compost at 9.3 T/acre.
+To prepare the land prior to planting in 2017, the hillsides were disked lightly to smooth the surface before applying compost at 9.3 T/acre.

 Spreading Compost - Fall 2014

-During the second year cover crops were planted (rye, barley, lana vetch, crimson clover, radish) and planned grazing was used in order to cycle the nutrients and build soil health.
+Two years before planting the vineyard, Paicines started planting cover crops (rye, barley, lana vetch, crimson clover, radish) and using planned grazing in order to cycle the nutrients into the soil.

 The compost application was followed by cattle grazing, at 7 animal days per acre in the winter/spring of 2014-2015.
 The site was leveled with a box scraper in the summer of 2015.
 Ripping of vine rows occurred in the fall of 2015.
 Sheep and cattle were grazed in winter-spring 2015-2016 at 67 animal days per acre.